-It is the policy of the Champaign Park District that each of its employees serving in the recreation department be responsible for reporting or cause a report to be made to the Child Abuse Hotline number (800-252-2873) whenever he/she has a reasonable cause to believe that a child known to the employee through a Park District activity may be abused or neglected.
-Each recreation department employee is required to sign the Acknowledgment of Mandated Reporter Status form, and said form is to be filed in each employee's personnel file.
+It is the policy of the Champaign Park District that each of its employees serving in the recreational position that requires contact with minor or regularly scheduled to work in a facility that minors visit as well as all staff in the recreation department will be responsible for reporting or cause a report to be made to the Child Abuse Hotline number (800-252-2873) whenever he/she has a reasonable cause to believe that a child known to the employee through a Park District activity may be abused or neglected.
+Each recreation department eEmployees serving in a position that requires contact with minor or regularly scheduled to work in a facility that minors visit as well as all staff in the recreation department is are required to sign the Acknowledgment of Mandated Reporter Status form, and said form is to be filed in each employee's personnel file.
 Failure to report a suspected abused or neglected child may result in the employee being found guilty of a Class A misdemeanor.